 “In Cred, we have found a like-minded partner who shares our vision and brings significant experience and a solid track record in offering reliable, secure crypto-backed lending and borrowing services to the crypto community.”

 Cred, founded by former executives of PayPal and Goldman Sachs, has taken numerous steps to manage risk.
 The company has implemented comprehensive risk management, information security, and insurance protections, Schatt said.

 “Crypto is still in many ways the Wild West when it comes to the fundamental safeguards most of us have come to expect when ensuring the protection of financial assets,” Schatt said.
 “Cred is on a mission to dramatically improve that.
 If the worst happens and Cred loses customer funds, customers deserve certainty that they will be made whole.”

 The new program comes as the decentralized finance industry gets a boost from Facebook, which announced last month that it plans to introduce a Libra coin next year.
 The coin faces regulatory hurdles but experts predict it’s poised to transform the industry, which has a current market cap in the hundreds of billions of dollars.
 The U.S. Congress will discuss Facebook’s plans in hearings this week.

-Investments in the program will be used to help increase crypto lending globally, including with retail investors and money managers who have a well-established track record on a fully collateralized and guaranteed basis, Cred officials said.
+Assets posted in the program will be used to help increase crypto lending globally, including with retail investors and money managers who have a well-established track record, Cred officials said.